Seneca Fall Camporee

 The last few years we have had fantastic participation from unit leaders.
 We will again be organizing unit volunteers.
 We must have at least one adult volunteer per unit to help staff stations on the weekend.
 More is great!
 Remember, we have 20+ stations to staff.
 Takes a lot of leader-power.

 If you know you will be volunteering why not contact our volunteer coordinator and cut out the middle man.
 Send Jim Hardter an email at firstname.lastname@example.org.

 Young adult and Unit Youth Volunteers

 Like previous years the entire weekend is a competition.
-First, second, and third place patrols will be awarded custom neckerchiefs at closing flag.
+Ideally: First, second, and third place patrols will be awarded custom neckerchiefs at closing flag.
 However since we are monitoring COVID, all patches and custom neckerchiefs may be delivered after the camporee.

 Friday 10-06-2023 5:00 PM ET to